 - Hydration: Ensuring you’re well-hydrated can prevent cramps from occurring in the first place, as dehydration can often trigger muscle cramps.

 While these methods can be effective, you may need extra help.
 That’s where CRAMP 911, a muscle-relaxing lotion, comes in.
-This lotion, developed by Delcorean, can potentially relieve muscle cramps in as little as 15 seconds after application.

 However, it’s important to remember that many factors can cause muscle cramps, and energy drink consumption might be one piece of the puzzle.